Joghurtzz/StealNSend/README.md

 ### Key Features
 - **Recursive Directory Scanning** - Identifies and collects all files within specified directories while ignoring subdirectories
+- **Screenshot** - Takes a screenshot the moment the program is started
 - **FTP Server Connection** - Manages connection to a remote FTP server with configurable credentials (host, port, username, password)
-- **Modular Organization** - The code is structured into separate files for better readability and maintainability: `main.go`: Coordinates the overall workflow. `utility.go`: Defines target directories, handles FTP connection and file uploads
+- **Modular Organization** - The code is structured into separate files for better readability and maintainability: `main.go`: Coordinates the overall workflow. `utility.go`: Defines target directories, handles FTP connection, file uploads and other.

 ## Requirements
 - **Go** - Version 1.18+